puspendugorai-coder/puspendugorai-coder/README.md

 <td width="50%" valign="top">

 ### 🐍 Python
-- Proficient in Python's core libraries for scripting, automation, and data processing
+- Proficient in Python's core libraries for scripting and automation
-- Experience with **Pandas & NumPy** for data manipulation and analysis
+- Experience with **Pandas & NumPy** for data analysis
-- Built automation scripts to streamline file operations and workflows
+- Built automation scripts to streamline file operations
-- Familiar with **OOP concepts** and functional programming in Python
+- Strong grasp of **OOP concepts** and functional programming
-- Worked with APIs, JSON parsing, and web-based data tasks
+- Worked with APIs and JSON parsing

 </td>
 <td width="50%" valign="top">

 ### ⚙️ C
-- Strong understanding of **pointers, memory management**, and the stack/heap model
+- Understanding of **pointers, memory management**, and stack/heap
-- Implemented classic data structures: **linked lists, stacks, queues, trees**
+- Implemented **linked lists, stacks, queues, and trees**
-- Built programs demonstrating mastery of **file I/O** and dynamic memory allocation
+- Built programs demonstrating **file I/O** and dynamic allocation
-- Developed algorithmic solutions with focus on **time and space complexity**
+- Developed algorithmic solutions with focus on **complexity**
-- Solid grasp of the C compilation model and how programs run at the system level
+- Knowledge of the C compilation model

 </td>
 </tr>